nikhildev11/ETL-Project-final/README.md

-# 🌍 Global Air Quality Tracker
+# 🌍 Germany's Air Quality Tracker

 This project uses the IQAir API to fetch real-time air quality data from global cities, stores the data in MongoDB, and prepares it for visualization in Power BI or Tableau.